datahub-project/datahub/datahub-ranger-plugin/README.md

             URL to Ranger Admin
         </description>
     </property>
 ```
+As per your deployment follow either Docker or Kubernetes section below
+### Docker
-3. Configure DataHub to use a Ranger **Authorizer**.
+   Configure DataHub to use a Ranger **Authorizer**.
 On the host where `datahub-gms` is deployed, follow these steps:
    1. Create directory **~/.datahub/plugins/auth/resources/**: Executes below command
    ```bash
    mkdir -p ~/.datahub/plugins/auth/resources/